bootdotdev/blog/content/education/building-your-first-coding-project.md

 * Build a Maze Solver (project)
 * **Personal Project 1** (when they build their first fully custom project)

-Now, keep in mind that on Boot.dev students are hands-on-keyboard 100% of the time.
-I'm not saying you should watch 40 hours of video before setting out on your own to build your first project from scratch, I'm saying you should have a solid understanding of coding fundamentals before building your *own idea*.
-And you hopefully learned those fundamentals by *building*, but probably by building pre-defined projects.
+Now, keep in mind that Boot.dev students are hands-on-keyboard 100% of the time.
+I'm not saying you should watch 40 hours of video before building anything, but I *am* saying you should have a solid understanding of coding fundamentals before building your *own idea*.
+You should learn those fundamentals by *writing code*, but it's best if the projects and challenges you're working on are *guided* so that you can focus more on learning the *concepts* and less on figuring out what to build.

 ## What's the goal of your first project?

 Your goal here is *not* to build something that makes money, or even to build something that will make its way onto your resume.

-The goal with this *first* project is simply to get you used to the process of building something from scratch.
+The goal of this *first* project is simply to get you used to the process of building something from scratch.
 You just need to get some practice breaking down a project into smaller pieces.
 You need to experience that first breath of fresh air as you emerge from the depths of tutorial hell for the first time.

 ## What are some good requirements for your first project?